 3-22-1822 London, ENG - 7-29-1904 London, ENGBack to Artist IndexView Artists Paintings

-Frederick Goodall first commission, for Isambard Brunel, was six watercolor paintings of the Rotherhithe Tunnel.
-Four of these were exhibited at the Royal Academy when Frederick was 16.
-His first oil The Corpse of a Miner won a Society of Arts silver medal.
-He then traveled to France, Belgium and Ireland painting paintings that were widely accepted as The Soldier's Dream and The Village Party (1847).
-In 1860, he made another trip to Italy, where he greatly enlarged the sphere of his ideals, producing true masterpieces such as The Dawn in the Desert and Mater Dolorosa.
+Frederick Goodall first commission was six watercolor paintings of the Rotherhithe Tunnel and four of the paintings were exhibited at the Royal Academy when Frederick was only 16 years old.
+His first oil painting The Corpse of a Miner won a Society of Arts silver medal.
+He then traveled to France, Belgium, and Ireland sketching and doing paintings that were widely accepted as The Soldier's Dream of Home and The Village Party.
+He was made an Associate of the Royal Academy in 1852 and eleven years later a full Academician.
+In 1860, he made a trip to Italy, where he enlarged the sphere of his ideas, producing true masterpieces such as The Dawn in the Desert and Mater Dolorosa.

 Frederick Goodall visited Egypt in 1858 and again in 1870, both times traveling and camping with Bedouin tribesmen.
-In order to provide authentic detail to his paintings, Goodall brought back sheep and goats from Egypt.
-The Egyptian theme was prominent in his work, with 170 paintings being exhibited at the Royal Academy over 46 years.
+To provide authentic detail for his oil paintings, Goodall even brought back sheep and goats from Egypt.
+The Egyptian theme was prominent in his work, he exhibited 170 paintings over a 46 years span at the Royal Academy.

 Art Movement: Orientalism

 He Traveled To Egypt, Italy, France, Belgium, Ireland